 The three day event includes roundtables and panels on a wide variety of topics.
 The Symposium also often includes special evening lectures by prominent thinkers and practitioners.

-The next Symposium on Religion and Public Life will be held April 29-May 1, 2021 at the Prince Conference Center on the Calvin College campus.
+The next Symposium on Religion and Public Life will be held April 29-May 1, 2021 at the Prince Conference Center on the Calvin University campus.

 Tenth Biennial Henry Symposium on Religion and Public Life